Overview of Osteopetrosis

 Research Progress Related to Osteopetrosis

-Recent research into causes and treatments of osteopetrosis have focused on:
+Research into causes and treatments of osteopetrosis continue to focus on:

 - Genetic and molecular mechanisms of abnormal bone formation and breakdown.